mipu1711/Protocol-Inovance/README.md

 *   Monitor PLC status.
 *   Handle errors.

+## How to Use
+Copy the following two DLL files into the bin/Debug folder:
+ModbusTcpAPI.dll
+StandardModbusApi.dll

 ## Requirements

 1. Support for Inovance PLC series **AM600**, **H3U**, **H5U**, and **EASY**.